Mr-Andersen/notify-tg/README.md

 # Lib
 https://github.com/teloxide/teloxide
 # Comment
 Yet, compilation time is quite high.
-I hope to reduce it at some point, by using only part of `teloxide` (like, its core) and probably something lighter than `clap` for CLI
+I hope to reduce it at some point, by using only part of `teloxide` (like, its core) and probably something lighter than `structopt` for CLI